 PS: I only know how to cook the type of corn/asparagus that's pre-packaged and ready to steam in a bag.

-There are a lot of folks out there who don't like vegetables, but when I ask them to make a list they will often start with at least four like you have.
+There are a lot of folks out there who don't like vegetables, but when I ask them to make a list of those they do like they will often start with at least four like you have.
 I will often ask them about others, prompting on such things as onions, carrots, celery and such.
 Most of the time the list expands and people will add to it gradually.
 They will say that they can eat carrots or onions as part of a stew, for instance.

 Your list is a great start.
 Since you like them, make the most of that by buying fresh veggies and keeping them on hand.
 The Dr. Gourmet website has recipes that contain all of these, so that's a good place to start since you're already here on the site.
 Using Google to search for "healthy potato recipes" or "healthy asparagus recipes" will yield thousands of choices.
 Adding in a few veggies that might not be favorites - slowly as part of these recipes - is a good strategy.